Resident doctor rate card – 2002 terms and conditions for doctors working in Wales, NI and Scotland

 Professional obligations

 The clinical and professional responsibility you have for your patients does not mean that you must provide services over and above those for which you are contracted.
 Nor do they prevent you giving reasonable notice to cease doing such additional services.
-Until new rates of pay can be mutually agreed, the decision to cease undertaking such work should not place a junior doctor in conflict with their obligations under the GMC's Good Medical Practice.
+Until new rates of pay can be mutually agreed, the decision to cease undertaking such work should not place a resident doctor in conflict with their obligations under the GMC's Good Medical Practice.

 Example responses to employer